adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 %{
 title: ~H"Why use <code>`Queue.change_ticket/2`</code> if someone could easily use <code>`Ticket.changeset/2`</code>?",
 description: ~H"""
 We use our context module to hide business logic as much as possible from our LiveViews.
 Right now the function is just doing nothing but routing the arguments to the changeset function but it doesn't mean it will be forever like that.
-Have we ever need to add some extra business logic to starting a changeset for a Ticket we can focus on improving our <code>`change_ticket/2`</code> instead of breaking the simplicity of <code>`Ticket.changeset/2`</code> function.
+If we ever need to add some extra business logic to start a changeset for a Ticket, we can focus on improving our <code>`change_ticket/2`</code> instead of breaking the simplicity of <code>`Ticket.changeset/2`</code> function.
 """
 } %% .callout